coloshword/ExcelAgent/README.md

 - work on adding the auth endpoint
 - after login, we get a JWT.
 - accessing get_current_user() function requires a JWT token to be given access, otherwise access won't be granted

+### token
+/token endpoint accepts username and password, returning a jwt token.

+/users/me endpoint get's the user's information using the token

+/docs --> just some sample ui to test endpoints interactively -- including auth.
+- after doing "Authorize", it sends the jwt to all protected routes.